aTrotier/EDUC_GT_MATLAB/README.md

 `boost::process::args={"-batch", "gadgetron.external.main"},'`
 by
 `boost::process::args={"--nosplash", "--nodesktop", "-r",  "\"gadgetron.external.main; exit\""},`
-**Need to be tested i'm not sure how to pass the args**
+**Need to be tested**

 Recompile gadgetron.

 **Gadgetron-Matlab**

-Detailed installation and how to use matlab is available [here](https://github.com/gadgetron/gadgetron/wiki/Using-Matlab-with-Gadgetron).
-Basically you can search **gadgetron** in the Add-On manager.
+Detailed installation and how to install and use Gadgetron-Matlab is available [here](https://github.com/gadgetron/gadgetron/wiki/Using-Matlab-with-Gadgetron).
+Basically you can search **gadgetron** in the Matlab Add-On manager.

 **Optional**

-The following programm will be used at the end of the tutorial.
+The following program will be used at the end of the tutorial.
 You can skip this part at the beginning.
 [ismrmrdviewer](https://github.com/ismrmrd/ismrmrdviewer)
 [BART](https://github.com/mrirecon/bart)